gosling-lang/gosling-docs/Advanced-Tutorial.md

 ## Multiple Linked Tracks

 We may wish to add another track to the `tracks` to represent the same data from different aspects.
-These two tracks share the same `x` coordidate.
-As a result, we link these two track by assigning them the same  `linkingID`.
+These two tracks share the same `x` coordinate.
+As a result, we link these two tracks by assigning them the same  `linkingID`.
 The zooming and panning performed in one track will be automatically applied to the linked track.

 ```diff
 {